StrangeDS/ViewFinderRe/README.md

   - The `VFGeometryBase` module defines the strategy interface.
 The `VFGSGeometryScriptNative` module is the local code implementation, while the `VFGSGeometryScript` module depends on the plugin API.
   - To avoid compilation errors:
     - Strategy implementation modules are not enabled automatically.
-    - In `FVFGeometryBaseModule::StartupModule()`, strategy implementation modules are enabled automatically based on the availability of the `GeometryScripting` plugin.
+    - In `FVFGeometryBaseModule::StartupModule()`, strategy implementation modules are enabled automatically based on the availability of the `GeometryScript` plugin.
   - Packaging will still include unused strategy implementation modules, but won't trigger errors.
     - Module resolution depends on the plugin description file (.uplugin).
 To remove them completely, this file must be modified.